YinHK-gameDev/unity-learn/user interface/Unity UI (uGUI)/README.md

 Most of the interaction components have some things in common.
 They are selectables, which means they have shared built-in functionality for visualising transitions between states (normal, highlighted, pressed, disabled), and for navigation to other **selectables** using keyboard or controller.

 > The interaction components have at least one **`UnityEvent`** that is invoked when user interacts with the component in specific way.
-The UI system catches and logs any exceptions that propagate out of code attached to UnityEvent.
+The UI system catches and logs any exceptions that propagate out of code attached to **`UnityEvent`**.

 - Selectable Base Class
 - Button